There

 did Naga go?”

-telepathically, his mouth full of berries.
+answered telepathically, his mouth full of berries.
+(He went to check on

-other dragons.
-Anesidora ordered him to
+Ascultone and the other dragons.
+Anesidora ordered him to keep those killers

 Eena

 cringed at the memory of Naga’s attack on Zmey and Herensuge.
-She felt sorry for him, aware of how it
+She felt sorry

-pained him to hurt his own kind.
+for him, aware of how it pained him to hurt his own kind.

 (Would

 you rather Ascultone come hunting for you again?)
-Ian’s
+Ian’s eyes looked to her just

-eyes looked to her just long enough to catch a sour expression.
+long enough to catch a sour expression.

 (No,